Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 *Photo above courtesy of Sally Hampton when she and her father first met after he returned from deployment with the U.S. Marine Corps.

-When cannabis was legalized for recreational use in California in 2018, it upended cannabis compassionate programs throughout the state, including Jetty passage’s Shelter Project.
-No more free cannabis.
-An expensive and convoluted process to obtain a Medical Marijuana ID and a revolving door of requirements from county to county.
 But all was not lost.
 State Senator Scott Weiner introduced new legislation to help address and remedy the situation.
 The Dennis Peron and Brownie Mary Compassionate Care Act (Senate Bill 34) would enable licensed providers to donate free medicinal marijuana to patients in need, and exempt them from use taxes on the donated marijuana products.

 The last thing a person suffering from a debilitating illness wants to hear is on top of their expenses for treatment, that they can’t have something that brings them relief.